 4. Headphones to boost their focus

-From listening to focus-boosting music to blowing off steam at the campus gym, a quality pair of headphones can help set new students up for success in all their activities.
+Whether students are listening to focus-boosting music or blowing off steam at the campus gym, a quality pair of headphones can help set them up for success in all their activities.
 Wireless earbuds offer a great way for students to listen to podcasts and other course materials on the go, while a wired pair of noise-canceling headphones makes an excellent gift for graduates who plan to live in university residence halls.

 What students say: